JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)
   * `-PolicyAtScopeOnly` - Removing 'inherited' lines in the HTML file for 'Policy Assignments'; use this parameter if you run against a larger tenants.
 Note using parameter `-LargeTenant` will set `-PolicyAtScopeOnly $true`
   * `-RBACAtScopeOnly` - Removing 'inherited' lines in the HTML file for 'Role Assignments'; use this parameter if you run against a larger tenants.
 Note using parameter `-LargeTenant` will set `-RBACAtScopeOnly $true`
-  * ~~`-CsvExport`~~ `-NoCsvExport` - Do not export enriched data for 'Role assignments', 'Policy assignments' data and 'all resources' (subscriptionId,  managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
+  * ~~`-CsvExport`~~ `-NoCsvExport` - Do not export enriched data for 'Role assignments', 'Policy assignments' data and 'all Resources' (subscriptionId,  managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
   * ~~`-PolicyIncludeResourceGroups`~~ `-DoNotIncludeResourceGroupsOnPolicy` - Do not include Policy assignments on ResourceGroups
   * ~~`-RBACIncludeResourceGroupsAndResources`~~ `-DoNotIncludeResourceGroupsAndResourcesOnRBAC` - Do not include Role assignments on ResourceGroups and Resources
   * `-ChangeTrackingDays` - Define the period for Change tracking on newly created and updated custom Policy, PolicySet and RBAC Role definitions and Policy/RBAC Role assignments (default is '14')